 Cloud computing is cheaper, and it avoids many secondary costs like running servers, but the main reason to look at a cloud-finance system is to integrate all your business IT.
-After spending the last three years becoming a credible option for fast moving, smaller businesses, larger business should now evaluate moving their finance systems to the cloud.
+After spending the last three years becoming a credible option for fast moving, smaller businesses, larger business should now evaluate moving their ERP & finance systems to the cloud.
 Cloud software gives mid-sized and larger SMEs a chance to apply near-enterprise software at a fraction of the deployment and ownership costs of even five years ago.
 For data-driven businesses, these are exciting times.
 At GrowthPath, helping clients choose better systems is a means to an end, and that end is profitable growth.
 This may mean integrating a system like Xero with supply chain software (e.g. Unleashed), or to cloud-based business intelligence tools.

 Tim Richardson is a Director of GrowthPath.
 He is an Australian CPA holding a Masters of Accountancy and degrees in Computer Science and Linguistics, with CFO & Finance Director experience with large SMEs and multinationals.
 He had senior IT and Finance roles in Indonesia, Asia Pacific and Western & Central Europe.
 Prior to moving into finance, he was an ERP and business analytics developer, consultant and project manager.
 His commercial experience covers automotive, lighting, repetitive manufacturing, retail, wholesale, high-volume online commerce and medical services.

 The future of business IT is in the cloud.
 It's cheaper, simpler yet more insightful and more productive.
-The cloud revolution is propelled by fast, reliable internet; cheap, open-source servers and widely-used open-standards for interchanging data and instructions between software.
+The cloud revolution is propelled by fast, reliable internet; cheap servers and widely-used open-standards for interchanging data and instructions between software.